siyile/chat-demo/README.md

 Chat Demo
 =====

-use "yarn install" and "yarn start", or npm.
+use "yarn install" then "yarn start"

 I don't use different components because most components are not reusable in this demo.